NiccoloRighetti/MantoGryllo_Dating/README.md

   - Zorotypus medoensis
 3) Jacknife of fossils, they are 5.
 Every time I remove one of them, 5 runs each.
 4) Total number of MCMCtree runs is 25 with Embioptera and Zoraptera and 25 without them.
+# Paper draft
+## Introduction
+- Grylloblattoidea and Mantophasmatoidea (what, where)
+- Gap of knowledge (timing unknown)